cmse802/OtsegoStoryProject/README.md

 If you run into any issues or have questions:
 - Submit an issue on GitHub.
 - Contact one of the repository maintainers directly.
-- Consult the [INSTALL.md](./INSTALL.md) file for more in-depth help.

 ---